sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

             Reduction*.
 Advances in Cryptology - EUROCRYPT '95.
 LNCS Volume 921, 1995, pp 1-12.

 ..
+[SHET2018] \O. Seker, P. Heggernes, T. Ekim, and Z. Caner Taskin.
+              *Generation of random chordal graphs using subtrees of a tree*, :arxiv:`1810.13326v1`.

+..
 [Shi2002] \M. Shimozono
              *Affine type A crystal structure on tensor products of rectangles, Demazure characters, and nilpotent varieties*,